VPAC/superlinux/supercomputingwithlinux.md

 `rsync -av source/ destination/`

-A GUI interface for rsync is also available, grysnc.
+A GUI interface for rsync is also available, `grysnc`.

 One may wonder why we aren't running the command on the supercomputer (a "put", rather than a "get").
 It must be remembered that in order for a copy of files to occur, both machines have to know where the other one is, translated from hostnames and Internet Protocol (IP) addresses.
 In most cases, local machines use private IP addresses, not public addresses.
 For example, if you were on the supercomputer and wanted to copy the file to a local machine you might think the following could work, as it follows the suggested format of source and destination and uses the correct command: